mrknmc/ug4/slip/report.md

 ### Devices

 The user can also view a report that contains information specific to a certain installation.
-This report provides the user with a date range when the installation was taking measurements as well as what the most optimal orientation would be:
+This report provides the user with a date range when the installation was taking measurements as well as what the most optimal orientation was:

 ![Device Report](img/devices.png "Device Report")